Betting to Place in Horse Racing

-A reasonable accurate method of calculating what your selection will pay to place is to add all the money bet on your choice to place, as shown on the tote board, to all the money bet on the favorite to place.
+A reasonably accurate method of calculating what your selection will pay to place is to add all the money bet on your choice to place, as shown on the tote board, to all the money bet on the favorite to place.
 Or, if your selection is the favorite, add all the money bet on the favorite to place to all the money bet on the second choice to place.
 You then subtract that amount from the total place pool amount and subtract a further 15 percent for track take out and breakage.
 The amount of money left over after these calculations is approximately what will be divided among the holders of winning place tickets.
-Keep in mind that if the favorite runs out of the money the payoffs will obviously be higher, but what we want to calculate is the approximate minimum we would get back for our wager.
+Keep in mind that if the favorite runs out of the money, the payoffs will obviously be higher, but what we want to calculate is the approximate minimum we would get back for our wager.

 Total amount of money bet into the place pool = $48,000

 Amount remaining after 15 percent track takeout = $40,800